Code will always have flaws. Lists will always be in tens. Appsec will always be necessary.

 From the beginning of the web, XSS seemed destined to be the unkillable cockroach never to disappearfrom the top 10 list.
 It took an engineering project, not appsec awareness, to finally give XSS and HTML injection the secure by design treatment.

 Developers build sites.
 With React they could focus on building sites and, incidentally, have a vuln class taken care of by their default framework and tooling.
-This is the way.
+That kind of secure design and secure default is what we should strive for.

 Here’s a handful of other projects I like to point to as examples of engineering solutions that made a significant, positive impact on security: